Articles 4 min read

 Why Choosing the Right Cardstock Matters

-Cardstock determines the durability, cut precision, and final appearance of your craft.
-The wrong type can cause tearing, weak structures, or dull finishes, while the right one enhances detail and longevity.
-Understanding cardstock types will save you time, money, and frustration.
+Cardstock determines durability, cut precision, and final appearance of your craft.
+Wrong type can cause tearing, weak structures, or dull finishes, while the right one is enhancing detail and longevity.
+Understanding cardstock types will save you time, money, and frustration for you.

 Types of Cricut Cardstock & How to Use Them